Creating a Web Application with Spring Boot with JSP

 </html>

-Welcome page is shown on successful authentication.
-Shows the name of the login user and a link to manage todo’s.
+It shows the name of the logged-in user and provides a link to manage the todo list.

 <head>